 Fire off a short email to introduce yourself and explain why you want to connect with them.
 Perhaps you found their book invaluable, or you’re impressed by their captivating onstage presence.

 Discover all you can about your target, and weave what you learn into your email – especially if it highlights something you two have in common.
-You’ll earn their respect by demonstrating that you put in a lot of effort to get what you want.
+You’ll earn their respect by demonstrating that you put in a lot of effort to get what you want. * This is where belonging to a recognised industry association like the PSA helps a lot) especially if you are both members.

 “Hello, Pete.
 My name is Diana.
 I want to thank you for writing your many books, articles and blog posts.
 They have been helpful in my journey as a professional Event Host MC.
 I liked the way you explained why an MC should develop a strong personal brand.
 It made a lot of sense to me – thank you very much.
 P.S.
 I love your Instagram gallery.
 Your Halloween costume this year was amazing (I’m a huge Star Wars fan too!) and that ginger- marmalade cat of yours is insanely cute.”